mbehr1/dlt-logs/docs/dlt-logs/docs/reports.md

   }
 }
 ```
-in this example the group named `boot` get the prio -1 assigned and thus will be put at the end of the time line chart.
+in this example the group named `boot` has prio -1 and thus will be put at the end of the time line chart.

 The sort order of groups within the time line chart is the following:
 Groups are partitioned into those 3 areas:
- 1. sorted by 1st: group priority ascending and 2nd group name (for groups with positive priority)
+ 1. sorted 1st by "group priority" ascending and 2nd by group name (for groups with positive priority)
  2. sorted by group name (for groups without priority or priority 0)
- 3. sorted by 1st: negative group priority ascending and group name. (for groups with neg. priority) (e.g. -2 before -1.
+ 3. sorted 1st by "negative group priority" ascending and 2nd by group name. (for groups with neg. priority) (e.g. -2 before -1.
 So -1 will be at the end).

 :::note
 The lanes within a group are sorted by their appearance in the trace!
 :::

 :::note
 The groupPrio is valid for the full report and not just the single filter!
 Multiple filter can set the `groupPrio` and the keys/groups will be merged into one groupPrio object.
-If the same `groupPrio`is provided the last filter overwrites the prev. priority.
+If the same `groupPrio` is provided the last filter overwrites the prev. priority.
 :::